Jevi-Waugh/PatternAnalysis-2025/recognition/FLAN-T5-Jevi-Waugh/README.md

 - ES is considered slow due to its stochastic nature in random sampling which may continously change the scores.
 Hence, it requires a lot more compute in general.

 ### LoRA vs Full Fine-Tuning Comparison (3 Epochs)
+We plot for three epochs because FFT for the base model had been interrupted due to compute constraints.
 ![lora vs fft ](outputs/lora_vs_fft_comparison_3epochs.png)